-What Are the Effects of Using Oxycodone?
+What Are The Effects Of Using Oxycodone?

-Side Effects of Using Oxycodone
+Side Effects Of Using Oxycodone

 Oxycodone is taken orally and recommended to be taken with food.
 Effects of the drug usually start within 20 to 30 minutes.
 It reaches peak effects within 1 to 2 hours and can last for up to 4 to 6 hours, with an average half-life of 3.5 hours.
 Extended and controlled-release versions can take 3 to 4 hours to reach peak effects and can last up to 12 hours, with an average half-life of 4.5-5.5 hours.
-OxyContin tablets are designed in a way that allows Oxycodone to be released in two phases.
+OxyContin tablets are designed in a way that allows Oxycodone to be released in 2 phases.
 The top layer provides an initial rapid release that provides pain-relief within 20 minutes.
 The rest of the medication slowly releases the remainder of the Oxycodone over the course of 12 hours.

 Those who abuse the drug will try and seek immediate effects by crushing OxyContin pills into a fine powder and snorting it, chewing it, or crushing and dissolving it in water to inject the solution.
 These methods are dangerous and greatly increase the likelihood of an overdose.
-Additionally, some users will mix the substance with alcohol to achieve a more intense high, but the combination could lead to serious brain damage or death.
+Additionally, some users will mix the substance with alcohol to achieve a more intense high; the combination could lead to serious brain damage or death.

-Like all narcotics, Oxycodone may cause unwanted effects along with its needed effects.
+Like all Narcotics, Oxycodone may cause unwanted effects along with its needed effects.
 Most common side effects usually do not need medical attention and will go away as the body adjusts to the treatment.
 Common side effects include:

 - Constipation, nausea, or vomiting